Washington bolsters secondary by signing cornerback Darryl Roberts

-With the Lions last year, his defensive snaps in the slot and at corner were nearly equal, according to Pro Football Focus.
+With the Lions last year, his number defensive snaps in the slot and at corner were nearly equal, according to Pro Football Focus.
 In 2019 with the New York Jets, he played primarily corner, with a handful of snaps at free safety — where he played nearly 40 percent of his defensive snaps the year prior.

 “Whoever we have, we’re going to put a plan together to utilize the talents we have with the front, with the linebackers, with the DBs and how it all works together,” defensive coordinator Jack Del Rio said late last season.
 “We may load up the D-line one week and say: ‘We need more from you this week.’
 We may load up the DBs on another week and say: ‘We need more from you here.’
 We kind of mix it and put a plan together for each opponent.”